Electronic Engineering BEng (Hons) or MEng – 2021 entry

 4 years with foundation yearView KIS data set

 5 years with professional trainingView KIS data set

 5 years with foundation year and professional trainingView KIS data set

 Why choose this course

-Surrey is one of the UK’s leading universities for electrical and engineering, with our courses ranked 6th in the Guardian University Guide 2021.
+Surrey is one of the UK’s leading universities for electrical and electronic engineering, with our courses ranked 6th in the Guardian University Guide 2021.

 We are proud to be at the forefront of areas such as nanotechnology, vision and signal processing, mobile and wireless communications, multimedia engineering, and space satellite engineering.

 Our BEng and MEng Electronic Engineering courses draw upon this excellent academic research.

 On our BEng and MEng Electronic Engineering courses you’ll focus on applying theory to real-world engineering problems and technologies in our well-equipped laboratories.

 Throughout your course, you’ll be exposed to the latest developments in electronic engineering through high-quality teaching and excellent facilities.